Ehsan1981/CurveExtractor/README.md

 - [ ] Remove the need to save the image each times
 - [ ] Update the README with instructions
 - [ ] Test the log axis function
-- [ ] Picture name with accent crash the program
 - [ ] Implement automatic testing